Mary A. Hitchcock Wakelin: Career

-At sixteen years of age, she began to teach.
+At the age of 16, she began to teach.

 In 1852, she married Alfred Hitchcock.
 They had one son and one daughter.

-For some time after continued to teach.
-In 1857, her husband was ordained to the ministry and became not only an earnest teacher of the gospel, but a fearless advocate of temperance reform.
+For some time after, she continued to teach.
+In 1857, her husband was ordained to the ministry and became not only a teacher of the gospel, but also an advocate of temperance reform.
 When the Civil War occurred, they were living in Kansas, having moved to that State in 1859.

-Being imbued by nature and training with the most ultra Union and anti-slavery sentiments, she was enthusiastic for the cause and the soldier, ready to lend her aid in every possible way.
-At that time, many of the leaders passed through their town to Osawatomie, Kansas to form the Republican Party, and she housed and fed fifty of them in one night, among them Horace Greeley, and spent the hours of the night in preparing their food for the next day.
+Wakelin was imbued with ultra Union and anti-slavery sentiments.
+She was enthusiastic for the cause and the soldier, and was ready to help out in every possible way.
+At that time, many of the leaders passed through their town to Osawatomie, Kansas to form the Republican Party, and she housed and fed 50 of them in one night, among them Horace Greeley, and spent the hours of the night in preparing their food for the next day.

 As first assistant and county superintendent of schools, she and her husband divided Phillips County, Kansas, into school districts and started a number of schools.
-Afterwards removing to Fremont, Nebraska, where her husband accepted a pastorate, she became an enthusiastic member of the W.C.T.U., and, impressed with the idea that a State organization was necessary for its lasting influence, she was in 1874 the projector of the movement that resulted in the State organization.
+Afterwards removing to Fremont, Nebraska, where her husband accepted a pastorate, she became an enthusiastic member of the WCTU, and, impressed with the idea that a State organization was necessary for its lasting influence, she was in 1874 the projector of the movement that resulted in the State organization.